craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

 ### 7.1.x to 7.2.0
+Execute **install/upgrade/7.2.0.sql** after making backups

-For newer JavaScript libraries being used NPM packages have to be upgraded:
+For the new map system NPM packages have to be upgraded:

     $ pip3 install calmjs
     $ cd openatlas/static